Overcoming knee pain on your hiking adventures

 1. Strengthen Your Muscles:

 Maintaining an appropriate level of mobility in the muscles and ligaments around the knees can help reduce strain and prevent injury.
-Incorporate stretching and mobility drills for the quadriceps, hamstrings, calves, and IT band into your pre-hike warm-up and more static stretches post-hike cool-down.
+Incorporate mobility drills for the quadriceps, hip flexors, hamstrings, glutes, calves, and IT band into your pre-hike warm-up, and more static stretches at the end of the hike during your cool-down.

 Trekking poles can help distribute weight more evenly, reduce stress on your knees, and provide added stability on challenging terrain.
 Use them to support yourself while ascending or descending steep slopes, and adjust the length to suit the terrain.